-An asymptomatic person who tests positive for COVID-19 must be isolated for 10 days from the day of his or her positive test.
+- (1) An asymptomatic person who tests positive for COVID-19 must be isolated for 10 days from the day of his or her positive test. - (2) Asymptomatic close contacts must self-quarantine and be monitored for 10 days after their last exposure, with linkage to clinical care for those who develop symptoms.

-[paragraph 21B inserted by section 5 of Government Notice R868 of 2020]
+[paragraph 21B inserted by section 5 of Government Notice R868 of 2020 and substituted by section 11 of Government Notice 1278 of 2020]